 When someone is diagnosed with ovarian cancer and is found to have an inherited mutation like BRCA 1 or 2, it is recommended that their first-degree relatives (siblings, children, and parents) get germline or genetic testing because there is a 50% chance that the relative also has this germline mutation.
 This mutation is not gender specific, meaning that a father can pass it along to his son or daughter.
 The good news is that these mutations cannot skip a generation.
 If your grandparent has a BRCA mutation, but did not pass it along to your parent, then you cannot get the mutation from that line of the family.
 Likewise, if a sibling has the mutation, but you do not, it cannot be passed to your children by your brother or sister.

-Additionally, people who have a family history of breast, ovarian, uterine or colon cancer should undergo testing, as those cancers within the family tree can increase an individual’s risk for ovarian cancer.
+Additionally, people who have a family history of breast, ovarian, uterine or colorectal cancer should undergo testing, as those cancers within the family tree can increase an individual’s risk for ovarian cancer.
 Dr. Norquist said, “Testing is indicated for these family members so they can undergo cancer prevention methods such as screening for breast cancer and removal of the fallopian tubes and/or ovaries.”

 Are there other mutations that genetic testing looks for?